theaaf/av/README.md

-# ingest-server
+# av

-This is a skeleton for the ingest server.
-Each ingest server will be responsible for receiving one stream, archiving it, transcoding it, and distributing it to CDNs.
+This repo is home of the servers that directly route and manipulate audio / video.